SNYW/AsteroidsPlus/README.md

 3. Screen Wrapping

-I tried to implement a solution here without looking anything up, it works fine as long as things don't start colliding offscreen, then they can get launched into space and just flip back and forth, making the player unable to progress.
-I have a fix in mind for this, but I am sure there is a more elegant solution I could use.
+I tried to implement a solution here without looking anything up.
 I think calculating the bounds is actually quite an elegant solution, and there is potential to have the bounds extend to account for the size of an object, and use it for more direct calculations, or to teleport stuck objects somewhere less stuck.

-I also found out that Unity's Renderer.IsVisible includes the scene view, which means that if something does break, observing it in the screen view often fixes it.
-Making every asteroid a quantum entity turns out to make it very hard to debug anything that happens offscreen!
+I also found out that Unity's Renderer.IsVisible includes the scene view, which means that if something does break, observing it often fixes it.
+Making every asteroid behave like a quantum particle turns can make it very hard to debug anything that happens offscreen!

 Overall, I think the solution is OK, with the addition of not allowing offscreen collisions, I am happy with it

 potential improvements:
 	- The Bounds could be used to account for stuck objects, and teleport them back into the play space
-	- Don't implement math based things without looking anyting up!

 4. Asteroid Randomisation